Kukurekovic/Rental-cars/README.md

 ## Features

-Car Rental App is designed to make renting a car a breeze for you!
+DriveNow App is designed to make renting a car a breeze for you!
 Here's how it works:
 - Easy Registration: Start by signing up – a quick and necessary step to get you on the road.
 - Browse Available Cars: Check out our wide selection of cars, complete with detailed information on each one.
 - Sort and Filter: Find the perfect car by sorting the options by price or brand.